We’re thrilled to introduce a new feature: our monthly Student Spotlight.

 She is a member of the internationally recognized band Repair, which has been a mainstay for her for more than a decade.

 Music producers and sound engineers Matt and Mark Thibideau point to Dawn as a major factor in the success that has led them to music festivals in Canada, Germany and Spain, with as much as 3,000 strong audiences.
 The band’s work has been featured on compilations by well known record labels like Rough Trade, and tracks have been remixed by prominent German techno producers such as Richard Davis and the Modernist.
 You can view Dawn’s video here or purchase the Repair album here.

 Discovering Vocal Strength

-As Dawn continues to study voice with Brandon, she feels that “his approach has freed and refined my sound.
-Brandon has shown me the depth of my chest voice and taught me to sing with great strength (something I always wanted to do) and still maintain my wide range, accurate pitch and beautiful tone.
+As Dawn continues to study voice with our Director, she feels that “his approach has freed and refined my sound.
+He has shown me the depth of my chest voice and taught me to sing with great strength (something I always wanted to do) and still maintain my wide range, accurate pitch and beautiful tone.

 In the past I found live shows were very stressful.
 There were always feedback issues due to my breathiness and ‘light chest.’
 Now with a new-found consistent volume, those problems are easily overcome.”

 Dawn says her major vocal challenges have been “Volume and pitch, and for me they are related.
 When I would try to sing loud my pitch was always unpredictable.

 I think I also shied away from singing loud because in my head it sounded too harsh or nasal or something.
 I always wanted to sound “pretty” which for me was breathy.
 I think that might be why a lot of women are light chest singers…

 Finding my chest voice was the initial ‘ah-ha’, but it’s an ongoing process.
 Every lesson has an ‘ah-ha’ – it might be some tweak to a vowel that he will suggest and suddenly the note just finds its place.